 - Child outside of the deceased’s marriage (if applicable); and,

 How Intestate Can Be Avoided

 Working with an established estate planning attorney is the best way to avoid intestate laws from impacting your loved ones.
-The team at Law Offices of Steven M. Adler, PLLC can help you prepare an estate plan that best fulfills your wishes.
+The team at Adler Law can help you prepare an estate plan that best fulfills your wishes.
 Whether you are interested in a will, trust, or combination of documents, our dedicated team will design a plan to give you peace of mind.

 Contact our New York estate planning office online or by phone.
 (516) 740-1184